Maintaining Your Mental Health

 Clutter can happen in your mind, in your home, on your desk or even on your calendar.
 Getting organized is another way to reduce your stress level.

-• Don’t start your day with a messy workspace.
+- Don’t start your day with a messy workspace.
 Over the course of the day, tools might get taken out or papers placed on your desk for review.
 By the end of the day, pens get left out on a notepad, Post-Its get attached to the monitor with to-dos, a project sits not quite finished on a work surface.
 What should you do to reduce anxiety?
-Organize the Post-Its in order of importance to reduce chaos, and put everything back where it belongs before you leave the office or studio.
+Organize the Post-Its in order of importance to reduce chaos, and put everything back where it belongs before you leave the desk, office or studio at the end of your work day.

 Recognizing what makes you anxious, nervous or depressed is an important first step in maintaining your mental health.
 It’s okay to seek additional help from your instructor, mentor, boss, colleague or a mental health professional to help achieve inner balance.
 Recognition of that need is itself mindful.

-So here are some tips from our community:
+So here are some reflections from our community:

 Step 5: Take Action Today